dukeofharen/httplaceholder/docs/docs.md

 # REST API

 Like many other automation and development tools, HttPlaceholder has a REST API that you can use to automate the creation of stubs.
 By default, the stubs and requests are stored in the `.httplaceholder` folder of the current logged in user (you can change this behavior; see [config](#configuration)).
-The REST API gives you access to the following collections: the stubs collection, the requests collection (to see all requests that are made to HttPlaceholder), users collection, tenants collection, scenario collection, scheduled job collection, import collection, configuration collection and users collection.
+The REST API gives you access to the following collections: the stubs collection, the requests collection (to see all requests that are made to HttPlaceholder), users collection, tenants collection, scenario collection, scheduled job collection, import collection, export collection, configuration collection and users collection.

 Click [here](https://github.com/dukeofharen/httplaceholder/releases/latest) if you want the swagger.json file.
 Using this swagger.json file, you can easily create a REST client for your favourite programming language (e.g. using a tool like [autorest](https://github.com/Azure/autorest)).
 Also, by running HttPlaceholder and going to the path `/swagger` (e.g. http://localhost:5000/swagger/) you go to the Swagger UI where you can play around with the API.